krishaamer/green-filter-research/research/literature/fintech.md

 -   John Ssenkeezi (2022): Small stock investments
 -   Financial empowerment
 -   Small cash apps like African market Investment Clubs Invest in sustainability with people smarter than myself
--   “Phase Two: Investing Is a Financial and Social Network Syndicate” (n.d.)
+-   Anon. (n.d.v)
 -   Qayyum Rajan (2021) ESG pulse
--   Tyce (2020) and Parlasca, Johnen, and Qaim (2022) M-Pesa in Kenya since 2007 for mobile payments, used by more than 80% of farmers.
+-   Tyce (2020) and Parlasca, Johnen and Qaim (2022) M-Pesa in Kenya since 2007 for mobile payments, used by more than 80% of farmers.
--   “NGFS” (n.d.)
-Network for Greening the Financial System
+-   Anon. (n.d.w) Network for Greening the Financial System
 -   (**HowBecomeInvestor2021?**): How do consumer become investors?
 -   Outlaw (2015)
 -   (**smartwealthHowBecomeInvestor?**) marketing materials say: “One of the greatest hurdles to financial independence is a consumer mindset.”
 One of the greatest hurdles to sustainability is a consumer mindset?
 -   Sustainable investing, kids watch TikTok lizlivingblue (n.d.)
 -   Malliaris and Salchenberger (1996) **(Need to pay for paper!)**
--   “CMB \| New Future of Financial AI” (n.d.)
-Huawei
+-   Anon. (n.d.x) Huawei
 -   Consumption is ruining the world the world thinking as an investor the investor mindset
--   “Vise” (2023) Personalised portfolios
+-   Anon.
+(2023i) Personalised portfolios
--   “K+ Wallet - Apps on Google Play” (n.d.)
-Thai finance app
+-   Anon. (n.d.y) Thai finance app
--   “Thai Fintech Association (TFA)” (n.d.)
+-   Anon. (n.d.z)
 -   Renato Capelj (February 16, 2021 6:47 PM)

 ## Investing {#investing}